 Retail Sales YoY in China averaged 12.90 percent from 1993 until 2022, reaching an all time high of 37.40 percent in December of 1993 and a record low of -20.50 percent in January of 2020.
 This page provides - China Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Retail Sales YoY in China is expected to be 8.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in China to stand at 7.70 in 12 months time.
-In the long-term, the China Retail Sales YoY is projected to trend around 8.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in China is expected to be -5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Retail Sales YoY is projected to trend around 3.00 percent in 2023, according to our econometric models.